 The Environmental Impact Of Pipe Relining

-Relining generates far less construction waste as the existing pipe remains buried, and new pipe materials and packaging are not needed.
-It also helps protect water resources by preventing leaks and breaks that could waste treated water and contaminate the surrounding environment.
+Relining generates far less construction waste as the existing pipe remains buried, and new pipe materials and packaging are unnecessary.
+This waste reduction minimises the strain on landfills and helps preserve natural resources.
+It also helps protect water resources by preventing leaks and breaks that could waste treated water and contaminate the surrounding environment, ensuring a cleaner and healthier ecosystem.

 Following Sustainable Plumbing Practices